 This doctor was consumed by an overwhelming desire for quality, status, and comfort above all else.
 They believed that you should “Do what you love, and the money will follow,” and they failed to focus on the bottom line.

 Why Do Veterinary Practice Owners Allow This to Happen?

 The key difference between the examples above is profitability.
-A practice must be profitable before it can be valuable.
+An owner must achieve Veterinary Practice Profitability before it can be valuable.
 These are examples of both ends of the spectrum of No-Lo practices, but any practice can fall into this category.

 Owner Thinks They “Make Enough”

 Most veterinarians are compassionate and caring, not greedy.
 When they make more money than others in their practices, they want to “share the wealth.”
 They don’t feel pressured to keep profits at an optimum level.
 This is not wrong, but it needs to happen intentionally, not accidentally.

 There are other reasons to maintain profitable businesses.
 Owners are responsible to clients to reinvest in the practice to keep current with new equipment, CE, and staffing.
 They are responsible to their families.
 Since we never know when we will need to exit, it is important for the financial security of their family to maintain a profitable and, hopefully, valuable practice.
 And, finally, they are responsible to colleagues.
 If they sell services for little or no profit, surrounding practices will pressure them to charge substandard fees.

 There are two reasons for low profit, either too little revenue or too many expenses.